About arc42

 -

-Purpose/Responsibility: Provides AI-generated hints to players based on their interactions within the game.
+Purpose/Responsibility: External service that provides AI-generated hints to players based on their interactions within the game.

 -